 Established in 1825, Pleasant Cemetery in Pleasant, Indiana may be old but it’s rather well kept and, well, pleasant!

-There’s a few crumbling stones here and there, and a few almost overtaken by the woods, but it’s rather interesting.
+There’s a few crumbling stones here and there, and a few headstones almost overtaken by the woods, but this Switzerland County cemetery is rather interesting.

 Pleasant Cemetery in Pleasant, Indiana

 When you start out in Pleasant Cemetery, you can’t help but notice that there are many long flat grave plots.
-It’s definitely unusual!
+It’s definitely unusual, at least, for what we have seen in Indiana so far.

 At first we thought that perhaps this was something in vogue during an earlier decade but when we more closely inspected the headstone dates, we saw that they greatly ranged in age.